Mental Harassment at Workplace: Laws and Impact in India

 4. Legal Consultation: If internal mechanisms fail to provide a satisfactory resolution, consider seeking legal advice from an employment law specialist.
 They can guide you on your rights, legal options, and the steps to take for a formal complaint or legal action.

 5. External Authorities: In severe cases, or when internal mechanisms are ineffective, you may need to involve external authorities.
-This can include reporting the harassment to local labor offices, human rights commissions, or the police, depending on the nature of the harassment.
+This can include reporting the harassment to local labor offices, human rights commissions, or filing a First Information Report (FIR) to the police, depending on the nature of the harassment.

-Promoting a supportive work culture is crucial for preventing and addressing mental harassment in the workplace.
+Promoting a supportive work culture is crucial for preventing and addressing mental harassment at workplace.
 To achieve this, organizations should establish clear policies against harassment and provide regular training sessions to educate employees about their rights and responsibilities.

 Lastly, leading by example, holding leaders accountable, and promptly addressing reported incidents set the standard for all employees.
 By implementing these strategies, organizations can create a supportive work culture prioritizing their employees’ well-being and mental health, fostering a healthier and more productive workplace.